6 paradoxes in price offering in the outdoor accommodation industry

 1. Time paradox

 The first paradox entails time: using historical data to ensure optimisation in the present.
 You most likely know the sentence “past performance is no guarantee of future results”.
-So, how can we assume that historical data in the vacation rental industry will lead to improved price offerings?
+So, how can we assume that historical data in the outdoor accommodation industry will lead to improved price offerings?
 Simply applying a similar (percentual) rate increase for all accommodations is often far from optimal.
 Practice shows that it is useful to look for trends in demand.
 We strongly recommend using and optimising different demand prediction models for that.
 For instance, a long-term model and a short-term model.
 The former is based on long-term historical data, while the latter uses current data trends.

 2. Automation paradox